electricbookworks/electric-book/_docs/setup/translations.md

 If your project is translated, it is best to create a landing page for each language.
 Create a folder in the root directory named after the relevant language code, e.g. `fr`.
 In that folder, create an `index.md` file.
 This is the landing page for that language.
 It's best to copy and then translate the existing `index.md` file in the root directory.

+Translated landing pages need their own translated image for open-graph metadata (i.e. social-media cards).
+The filename of this image is defined globally for all languages in `_data/meta.yml` as the `project` `image`.
+A file with that name must then be available for each language that has its own translated landing page.

+The parent language will use the project image in `assets/images/web`.
+A French landing page, for instance, will take its project image from `assets/fr/images/web`.

+So, for each translation, you need to create a folder in `assets` named for the language code, e.g. `fr`.
+In there, create an `images` folder, and in there a `web` folder.
+If you are using the output script (or `gulp`) to process images from `_source` folders into `web` and other image formats, then rather create a `_source` folder in `images`.
+The automated image-processing script will create the `web` folder and copy your image there from, say, `assets/fr/images/_source` to `assets/fr/images/web`.

 > ### Technical details
 >
 > By default, the home page (aka the landing page) is in the project's parent language.
 If the landing-page URL contains a query string defining a language (e.g `?lang=fr`), by default the `<title>` element and masthead will be translated by Javascript, using phrases set in `locales.yml`.
 However, the social-sharing (open graph) data will remain in the parent language, e.g. English.
 >
-> It is better to provide fully translated landing pages in each language.
+> So for social-sharing purposes especially, it is better to provide fully translated landing pages in each language.
 To do this, create a folder in the root directory named after the relevant language code.
 In that folder, create an `index.md` file.
 This is the landing page for that language.
 It's best to copy and then translate the existing `index.md` file in the root directory.
 >
 > If that page exists, and a user navigates to a landing page containing a query string defining the language, they will be redirected to the actual, fully translated landing page for that language.
 {:.box}